MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/virtual-user.md

 description: "Learn about free virtual user licenses."
 ---

 # Virtual User license

+Resouce accounts are used for call routing for auto attendants and call queues twith an external phone number that people can call.

-Starting July 2nd, 2019, an organization with Phone System licensed users can now assign a free Virtual User license or a full Phone System user license to resource accounts that are used with Call Queues or Auto Attendants that require a phone number.
-A Calling Plan is no longer required.
+Starting July 2nd, 2019, for resource accounts with an external phone number, an organization with auto attendants and call queues can now use a free Phone System - Virtual user license instead of having to assign a Phone System license that was purchased.

 ## Free Virtual license scaling

-Your organization is alotted a number of free Virtual User licenses depending on its overall size.
-There are 25 free licenses available to any organization that has at least one license that includes Phone System or has Phone System added.
-For every additional 10 Phone System user licenses in your organization, an additional free Virtual User license is made available.
+Each organization is given a number of Phone System - Virtual user licenses depending on the number of Phone System licenses that have been already purchased.
+Each organization will be given 25 Phone System - Virtual user licenses that has one Office 365 license with Phone System or other Office 365 licenses have added Phone System.
+Then for every 10 Phone System licenses that have been purchased for users an additional Phone System - Virtual user license is added.
+So, if you have purchased 600 Phone System licenses, you will get an additional 60 Phone System - Virtual user licenses plus the 25 licenses will give you a total of 85 Phone System - Virtual user licenses.

-If your organization uses up its free licenses in creating auto attendant or call queue nodes, you can still use the regular Phone system licenses with a resource account, but most organizations will have enough free Virtual User licenses.
+If your organization uses up the number of Phone System - Virtual user licenses when creating resouce accounts used with auto attendants or call queue, you can still assign a Phone system license you bought to a resource account.
+This means that if you organization exceeds the 85 Phone System - Virtual user licenses that were given, you will need to purchase additional Phone System licenses.

 ## How to aquire Virtual User licenses